mauriciojorta/golang-travel-advisor/README.md

 - The API uses Gin for HTTP routing and Logrus for logging.
 - Background jobs are managed with [Asynq](https://github.com/hibiken/asynq) and require a running Redis instance.
 - Periodic cleanup of deleted jobs is handled automatically.
 - Swagger documentation is available at `/swagger/index.html` after running the server.
+To use the itinerary endpoints, you need to authenticate first and obtain a JWT token by logging in with a user account.
+The JWT token should be included in the `Authorization` header of your requests to the itinerary endpoints.
 - Run tests with `go test ./...` to ensure everything is working correctly.

 ---